During college summers I worked at a local country club. One of the members there was Michael Heisley.

 Let’s find out.

-Furthermore, with Amazon FBA, Amazon has basically said, “find us great products that people want to buy and we’ll take care of the rest.”
-Because with FBA Amazon picks, packs, ships and provides customer service for you.
+With its “Fulfillment by Amazon” service (FBA), Amazon has basically said, “find us great products that people want to buy and we’ll take care of the rest.”
+Because with FBA, Amazon picks, packs, ships and provides customer service for you.

 You don’t need a lot of capital to get started either.